ashebanow/nix-config/README.md

 3. convert yuzu and limon to use whole disk encryption and impermanence.
 4. Update hyprland config to something more pleasing
 5. convert all modules to have enable flags etc
-6. track down duplicates in flake.lock
-7. figure out why rofi can launch chrome/obsidian but hyprland can't
+6. figure out why rofi can launch chrome/obsidian but hyprland can't
-8. add missing extensions to vscode, and get it to work with settings.json read only.
+7. add missing extensions to vscode, and get it to work with settings.json read only.
-9. Handle code signing on WSL2 (1password runs in windows?)
+8. Handle code signing on WSL2 (1password runs in windows?)
-10. integrate atuin and impurity sub-branches
+9. integrate atuin and impurity sub-branches